Our Top AR-15s: Which Is The Best AR-15 For You?

 • Deep AR expertise

-• Standard rifle of the U.S. Army
+• Standard service rifle of the U.S. Army

 • Chrome lined barrel